Shweta1702/Airline-Systems-Blockchain-based/README.md

 booking information and air tickets resolves the problems of inaccurate airline ticket booking by the manual system being refactored to an automatic software system, which can add/update passenger registration queries and allocates passengers different flight aircrafts in the case of double seat booking which assists to prevent duplicity and counterfeit.
+Artificial intelligence is a key technology that works with the global distribution systems that promotes easy facilitation of booking tickets.
+The four major GDS systems due to which systems are accessible to consumers through internet gateways for airline tickets include: SABRE, AMADEUS, GALILEO, WORLDSPAN.
+The American airline use the SABRE reservation system that uses the interface PEGASUS that allows the passengers to obtain flight information and makes flight reservations and online payments through (credit cards) via large online dynamic databases that are accessed through: their personal computers and smartphones( without the risk of identity theft and fraud over the internet) (SABRE, 2019).Biometrics ensure that payments are made securely via credit cards that use search algorithms to perform the search of airlines with some intelligence and some security that prevents credit card theft in payments.
+The biometric system lacks intelligence and smartness in searching of airlines where again the burden falls on the user towards refining the search, making decision based on retrieved results.
+Therefore, the system works with the GDS internet gateways Intelligent Search Agent with learning capability (artificial intelligence) that may be searching for a flight with minimal individual preferences based on previous search experience of the agent.
 The system when refactored the passenger can update all their travel information in case of any changes made in their itinerary details to make a booking and receiving air tickets early for ease of travel purposes with all appropriate flight information and details with correct flight times that a passenger can easily adapt to and can be updated in the online airline database.
 Multiple Airlines provide different iterative information such as online registration of passengers, the inclusion of travel maps, the booking plans, ergonomics of the plane, which improve the system interaction of passenger with the system to prevent flight cancellations by reducing the time taken in receiving air tickets.
 Refactoring the previous manual version of the system to an automatic online version ensures that there is data consistency maintained with different access modes by phones, by web, at the information desk and across different physical locations of the Multiple Airline Offices, maintains customer information in case of emergency, e.g. flight cancellation due to inclement weather and the system allocates a different